Molecular-Nanophotonics/LabVIEW-MF4M/README.md

 "F4DM" is a LabVIEW framework for digital microscopy with a modular design.

 The main directory contains all hardware VIs, e.g., `iXon EMCCD.vi`.
 All related Sub VIs and files are stored in a corresponding subdirectory, e.g, `iXon EMCCD/Settings.vi`.
-A corresponding INI file in the main directory, e.g,  `iXon EMCCD.ini` stores the user settings.
+A corresponding INI file in the main directory, e.g.,  `iXon EMCCD.ini`, stores user settings.
 Each hardware VI is standalone and can run on its own.

+The `MAIN.vi` combines ...